 I am happy to announce that we keep it pretty simple at the Chamber.
 At least, it is my intention to keep our endeavors simple.
 Since August, I've worked on simplifying things, including physical surroundings, relationships and processes.
 With the move into our new space within the Denison Gate House, I had the opportunity to purge and organize.
 I'm working to strengthen the Chamber's relationship with our current members in a supportive, respectful and fair manner.
 I've streamlined our invoicing process and made accounting and accountability accurate (I'm a stickler for holding people accountable).

 But unfortunately, the inevitable happens and people just can't seem to understand and appreciate the ability (or the necessity) to simplify.
 "The Progress Paradox" by Gregg Easterbrook details this phenomenon.
 A truly interesting read, I highly recommend it.
-In "The Progress Paradox," Easterbrook discusses how our society
+In "The Progress Paradox," Easterbrook discusses how our society has continually advanced, gotten "better" if you will, yet we continue to be dissatisfied.

 But of course, the counterpoint to the progress paradox is that our dissatisfaction encourages us, fuels us to strive for greater, better advancements.
 And while I agree with that to a point, I am also reminded to keep it simple, stupid (referring to myself as the stupid one, so take no offense).
 Often times, keeping things simple, returning to the basic ideals that were the foundation of something, is actually advancement from our current state.